lohith-mahesh/FinCrime.AML/README.md

 The benchmark evaluates models across three distinct financial crime typologies.
 Each task utilizes a specialized grader designed to neutralize common LLM exploitation strategies.

+### 1. False Positive Sanctions Resolution (Difficulty: Easy)
+* **Objective:** Differentiate between true sanctions matches and false positives based on secondary identity markers (Date of Birth / Country).
+* **Challenge:** The agent must cross-reference account profile data against the sanctions registry.
+* **Type-Safe Grading:** The grader bypasses brittle string-matching on the rationale and instead demands the agent autonomously populate a dedicated `verified_dob` Pydantic field with the extracted `YYYY-MM-DD` string, testing the model's ability to map unstructured data to strict schema requirements.

-### 1. Detect Structuring (Smurfing)
+### 2. Detect Structuring / Smurfing (Difficulty: Medium)
 * **Objective:** Identify multiple cash deposits designed to evade regulatory reporting thresholds.
 * **Challenge:** Illicit transactions are chronologically buried inside a high-volume "haystack" of overlapping baseline noise (payroll, utility payments).
 The agent must actively utilize the `page` parameter to traverse the timeline.
 * **Strict Grading:** It is insufficient to merely identify the account.
 The agent must explicitly extract the exact dates of the structuring deposits and include them in the `rationale` string.
 Failure to provide explicit date proof results in a 50% score penalty, preventing blind guessing.

-### 2. Shell Company Layering
+### 3. Shell Company Layering (Difficulty: Hard)
 * **Objective:** Trace illicit funds moving from a source account through multiple mid-layer shell entities to a final destination.
 * **Challenge:** The agent must differentiate between routine `vendor_payment` noise and illicit `wire_transfer` movements, sequentially querying the downstream nodes to map the full graph.
 * **Fractional Intersection Grading:** The task utilizes a mathematically rigorous intersection-over-union metric.
 The agent is scored based on the precise subset of the network it correctly identifies.
 To prevent array-spamming (reward hacking), the grader applies a strict penalty (`-0.10`) for every incorrect or hallucinated account ID included in the submission.

-### 3. False Positive Sanctions Resolution
-* **Objective:** Differentiate between true sanctions matches and false positives based on secondary identity markers (Date of Birth / Country).
-* **Challenge:** The agent must cross-reference account profile data against the sanctions registry.
-* **Type-Safe Grading:** The grader bypasses brittle string-matching on the rationale and instead demands the agent autonomously populate a dedicated `verified_dob` Pydantic field with the extracted `YYYY-MM-DD` string, testing the model's ability to map unstructured data to strict schema requirements.

 ## Adversarial Safeguards